bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 parametrized by a nonempty closed interval of real numbers.
 That parameter could, for example, represent time, in which case a `Curve<T>` is thought of as a value of type `T` that changes over time, as in animation.
-The parameter could also represent something like distance or displacement, as in gradients and spatial curves.
+The parameter could also represent something like distance or displacement, as in color gradients and spatial curves.

 The curves themselves may be defined in a variety of ways.
 For example, a curve may be: